-DDWEM has created four LISTSERVs to notify customers when the web site has been updated.
+DDWEM has created LISTSERVs to notify customers when webpages have been updated.
 Anyone can sign up to receive these notifications.
 Subscribing and unsubscribing are done by an automated system.
 To subscribe, send a blank email to one or more of the following email addresses.

 For DWP and ELAP, which moved from CDPH to the Water Board on July 1, 2014, the SWRCB maintains email lists to provide updates about its programs.

 Drinking Water Program Updates: Find out more subscribing here (Click on Water Quality Topics, then check Drinking Water Program Announcements).

 Environmental Laboratory Accreditation Program Updates: Find out more subscribing here (Click on Water Quality Topics, then check Drinking Water Environmental Laboratory Accreditation Program).